erikbos/gatekeeper/docs/api/listener.md

 All attributes listed above are mapped on configuration properties of [Envoy listener API specifications](https://www.envoyproxy.io/docs/envoy/latest/api-v3/api/v3/listener.proto#listener) for detailed explanation of purpose and allowed value of each attribute.

-The virtual host options exposed this way are a subset of Envoy's capabilities, in general any listener configuration option Envoy supports can be exposed  this way.
+The listener options exposed this way are a subset of Envoy's capabilities, in general any listener configuration option Envoy supports can be exposed  this way.
 Feel free to open an issue if you need more of Envoy's functionality exposed.

 ## Policy specification